MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 >
 > If you are still on an older version of Microsoft Dynamics GP, you must enable TLS on your local Exchange server.
 For more information, see [TLS completely disabled in 2022](/exchange/clients-and-mobile-in-exchange-online/opt-in-exchange-online-endpoint-for-legacy-tls-using-smtp-auth).
 >
 > When Basic Authentication is deprecated (October 1, 2022), you will need to be on a version of Dynamics GP where you can use Modern Authentication (18.3 or later).
+There have been many quality issues fixed with Dynamics GP and Julti-Factor Authentication, so it is recommended to be on 18.4.1461 or later to have many issues fixed.

 We have seen an increase in cases where emails are beginning to fail from within Dynamics GP.
 This is especially true for older versions of GP (18.2 and prior) that do not have Modern Authentication for Dynamics GP.
-The Exchange team is temporarily disabling Basic Authentication as a way to remind us that a bigger change is coming.

 Review the below blogs for workarounds if you are on an older version of Microsoft Dyanmics GP: